matomo-org/developer-documentation/docs/3.x/tagmanager/testing.md

 // configure the required parameters for this tag, if any var params = {constantValue: TagManagerTestHelper.buildVariable('mytest')};

-// replace `ConstantVariable` with the name of your trigger var variable = TagManagerTestHelper.resolveTemplateVariable('ConstantVariable', params);
+// replace `ConstantVariable` with the name of your variable var variable = TagManagerTestHelper.resolveTemplateVariable('ConstantVariable', params);

 // assert the correct value was returned by the variable